top of page

 What Causes Underfunctioning?

 Your underfunctioning reactions are not signs of being fundamentally lazy or incompetent.
-This pattern develops at the meeting of two forces: our external conditions that made independence feel dangerous or futile, and an inner capacity for attunement and cooperation that learned to prioritise collaboration over self-reliance.
+This pattern developed at the meeting of two forces: your external conditions that made independence feel dangerous or futile, and an inner capacity for attunement and cooperation that learned to prioritise collaboration over self-reliance.

 If you grew up in an environment where others made decisions for you, where mistakes were met with harsh criticism, or where you were discouraged from taking risks, stepping into your own authority might immediately trigger old fears of getting it wrong or being met with disapproval.
 Instead of feeling and sitting with that vulnerability, you may automatically default to deferring as a way to feel more secure and connected.